November 16, 2024

 Why Charles Hoskinson Left Ethereum to Create Cardano

-Charles Hoskinson is a name that resonates deeply within the blockchain community, not only for his contributions to Ethereum but also for his pivotal role in founding Cardano.
+is a name that resonates deeply within the community, not only for his contributions to Ethereum but also for his pivotal role in founding Cardano.
 As one of the original co-founders of Ethereum, Hoskinson’s departure from the project was a rather dramatic event in the history of blockchain technology.

 In this article we delve into the reasons behind Hoskinson’s exit from Ethereum and his subsequent journey in creating Cardano, exploring the early days, the philosophical divergences, key events leading to his departure, and his new vision for blockchain technology.